intex46/git-tp/README.md

 ## 🔹 Exercise 1: Getting Started with Git

-- Initialize a repository (`git init`).
+- Initialize a repository (`git init`)
-- Create a README.md file with a brief description.
+- Create a README.md file with a brief description
-- Add and commit this file (`git add`, `git commit`).
+- Add and commit this file (`git add`, `git commit`)
-- Check the repository status (`git status`, `git log`).
+- Check the repository status (`git status`, `git log`)

 ## 🔹 Exercise 2: History and Commits (30 min)

 - Create operator file (operator.py)
 - Update Readme file to document this file
 - Make several commits while modifying them incrementally.
-- Use `git log`, `git diff`, `git checkout` to explore the history.
+- Use `git log`, `git diff`, `git checkout` to explore the history
-- Perform a revert on a specific commit.
+- Perform a revert on a specific commit

 ## 🔹 Exercise 3: Branches and Merges

-- Create a branch called feature-X.
+- Create a branch called feature-X
-- Modify the project on this branch (add a function to operator.py).
+- Modify the project on this branch (add a function to operator.py)
-- Return to main and make another change.
+- Return to main and make another change
-- Merge feature-X into main.
+- Merge feature-X into main
-- Visualize the commit graph (`git log --oneline --graph --all`).
+- Visualize the commit graph (`git log --oneline --graph --all`)

 ## 🔹 Exercise 4: Collaboration with Remote Repositories (40 min)